 Equity in the property: £75,750

-Yes.
-The deferred payment scheme is intended to run on a cost neutral basis and therefore most Local Authorities will be charging administrative fees and interest.
+Most Local Authorities will be charging administrative fees and interest.

 If you need to sell your home to pay for care, you will have a ‘breathing space’ of 12 weeks starting from when you moved into your permanent care home.

-During this time, your property is disregarded and you only have to repay your invoiced client contributions as opposed to the full cost of your care.
+During this time, your property is disregarded and you only have to pay your invoiced client contributions as opposed to the full cost of your care.
 This only applies if you have less than £23,250 in savings.

 After 12 weeks, or until your property is sold if quicker, the amount you have to pay will be re-calculated to take the value of your home into account.

 If you are not able to sell your home within the 12 week period, then you can apply for the deferred payment scheme.
 A member of the Finance Assessment Team will be able to provide you with more information regarding this.

 If you have a deferred payment agreement you will be required to meet the cost of maintaining the property e.g. insurance and repairs.